psu-libraries/researcher-metadata/README.md

 #### Penn State News RSS feed
 We import data directly from the feeds that are published on the web.
 There is no need to obtain any data prior to running the import.

+#### Penn State LDAP
+We import data directly from LDAP over the internet.
+There is no need to obtain any data prior to running the import.

 ### Importing New Data
 Once updated data files have been obtained (if applicable), importing new data is just a matter of running